Luozirui597/CI2025_lab1/README.md

 ```
 Problem 1 best fit : 1065
 Problem 2 best fit : 35406

+#The result of P3 is low.
+In my opinion, I think it got stuck in a local optimum.
 Problem 3 best fit : 619154

 Maybe some other algo will explore more feasible solutions,and better perform, I’ll try it later.
 I found a solution to the ice cream progress bar and output problem on the webpage.